 The Telecommunications Regulations of the People's Republic of China, or the Telecom Regulations, implemented on October 1, 2002, require that telecommunications service providers must procure operating licenses as a mandatory precondition for the commencement of operations.
-A distinction is drawn between "basic telecommunications services" and "value-added telecommunications services" are defined as telecommunications and information services provided through public networks.
+A distinction is drawn between "basic telecommunications services" and "value-added telecommunications services."
+"Value-added telecommunications services" are defined as telecommunications and information services provided through public networks.